hashicorp/packer-plugin-azure/.web-docs/components/builder/arm/README.md

 - `shared_gallery_image_version_end_of_life_date` (string) - The end of life date (2006-01-02T15:04:05.99Z) of the gallery Image Version.
 This property can be used for decommissioning purposes.

-- `shared_image_gallery_replica_count` (int64) - The number of replicas of the Image Version to be created per region.
+- `shared_image_gallery_replica_count` (int64) - The number of replicas of the Image Version to be created per region defined in `replication_regions`.
-  Replica count must be between 1 and 100, but 50 replicas should be sufficient for most use cases.
-  When using shallow replication `use_shallow_replication=true` the value can only be 1.
+  Users using `target_region` blocks can specify individual replica counts per region.

 - `shared_gallery_image_version_exclude_from_latest` (bool) - If set to true, Virtual Machines deployed from the latest version of the
   Image Definition won't use this Image Version.